TWAS-Lenovo Science Prize 2020 for Scientists in Developing Countries (USD100,000 Prize money)

-The TWAS-Lenovo Science Prize is one of the most prestigious honours given to scientists from the developing world.
-In 2017 the prize will be given for outstanding achievements in Geological Sciences.
-The winner receives USD100,000.
+The TWAS-Lenovo Science Award is one of the most prestigious honours given to scientists from the developing world.
+In 2020 the award will be given for outstanding achievements in Agricultural Sciences.

 Eligible Countries: Developing countries

 Lenovo is a US$50 billion Fortune Global 500 company, with 57,000 employees and operating in 180 markets around the world.
 Focused on a bold vision to deliver smarter technology for all, Lenovo is developing world-changing technologies that create a more inclusive, trustworthy and sustainable digital society.
 By designing, engineering and building the world’s most complete portfolio of smart devices and infrastructure, Lenovo is also leading an Intelligent Transformation – to create better experiences and opportunities for millions of customers around the world.